Alois Riegl: Life

 In 1901, Riegl published a work that combined his interest in neglected, "transitional," periods with his endeavor to explain the relationship between style and cultural history.
 This took the form of a study of late antiquity.
 The Spätrömische Kunstindustrie (Late Roman art industry) (1901) was an attempt to characterize late antique art through stylistic analyses of its major monuments (for example, the Arch of Constantine) and also of such humble objects as belt buckles.
 The Kunstindustrie followed the lead of an earlier work by Riegl's colleague Franz Wickhoff, Die Wiener Genesis (1895), a study of late antique manuscript painting.
 The two books, taken together, were among the first to consider the aesthetic characteristics of late antique art on their own terms, and not as representing the collapse of classical standards.
 They also led to a controversy between Riegl and Wickhoff, on the one side, and Josef Strzygowski, on the other, concerning the origins of the late antique style.

 It has been argued, however, that the Kunstindustrie was conceived more as a philosophical justification of the concept of Kunstwollen than as a study of late antique art.
 Indeed, one of Riegl's clearer definitions of the concept appears in the final chapter of the Kunstindustrie:

 All human will is directed toward a satisfactory shaping of man's relationship to the world, within and beyond the individual.
 The plastic Kunstwollen regulates man's relationship to the sensibly perceptible appearance of things.
 Art expresses the way man wants to see things shaped or colored, just as the poetic Kunstwollen expresses the way man wants to imagine them.
 Man is not only a passive, sensory recipient, but also a desiring, active being who wishes to interpret the world in such a way (varying from one people, region, or epoch to another) that it most clearly and obligingly meets his desires.
 The character of this will is contained in what we call the worldview (again in the broadest sense): in religion, philosophy, science, even statecraft and law.

 Here all the main elements of Riegl's mature conception of the Kunstwollen are clearly expressed: its active nature, through which art becomes, not the imitation of reality, but the expression of a desired reality; its historical contingency; and its relation to other elements of "worldview."
 By means of this theoretical apparatus, Riegl could claim to penetrate to the essence of a culture or an era through formal analysis of the art that it produced.

-Riegl's final completed monograph, Das holländische Gruppenporträt (The group portraiture of Holland) (1902), focused on the Dutch baroque, and represented yet another shift in method.
+Riegl's final completed monograph, Das holländische Gruppenporträt (The Group Portraiture of Holland, 1902), focused on the Dutch baroque, and represented yet another shift in method.
 Here Riegl began to develop a theory of "attentiveness" to describe the relationship between the viewer of a work of art and the work itself.
+He argued that Dutch group portraiture transformed the viewer from a passive observer into an active participant by organizing paintings through networks of perceived attentiveness rather than hierarchical action.